citrineos/citrineos/CONTRIBUTING.md

 Each commit message and pull request description should have enough information in it so that other contributors can understand what has been changed and eventually which impact the change will have.

 CitrineOS is licensed under the [Apache License 2.0](LICENSE.md) license.
 Contributions should abide by that standard license.

+If you are unfamiliar with contributing to projects on Github, [here is a guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

 Project committers will review the contribution in a timely manner, and advise of any changes needed to merge the request.